howl-editor/howl/site/source/doc/api/command.md

  to execute the command.
 The handler will receive arguments corresponding to the specified inputs.
 - `input`: An optional input for the command.
-The value can be either a string, in which case it's looked up in [inputs], or an instance of an input factory, which will be invoked to instantiate the input as the command is run.
+The value can be either a string, in which case it's looked up in [inputs], or an instance of an input factory.
+The resulting input factory will be be invoked to instantiate the input as the command is run, and will receive as its sole parameter any extra parameter text present in the command string.

 ### run (cmd_string = nil)